 Leo Ross P’73, MBA

+Mr. Ross received his B.S. degree in Pharmacy in 1973 from the Philadelphia College of Pharmacy and Science and a MBA degree in 1985 from Virginia Commonwealth University in Richmond, VA.
 Mr. Ross currently works as a staff pharmacist at CVS Pharmacy and as a volunteer pharmacist at Crossoverministry Free Clinic in Richmond, VA.
 He previously worked at A.H.
 Robins/Wyeth as a research pharmacist and manager of pharmacy respectively for 24 years.
-He is a member of the Virginia Pharmacists Association, American Pharmacists Association, National Pharmaceutical Association, National Association of Boards of Pharmacy, and the International Pharmaceutical Federation (FIP).
+Leo is a member of the Virginia Pharmacists Association, American Pharmacists Association (APhA), National Pharmaceutical Association, National Association of Boards of Pharmacy (NABP), and the International Pharmaceutical Federation (FIP).

 Mr. Ross is a past member of the Virginia board of health, past chairman and member of the Virginia board of pharmacy.
 He is the 2013 recipient of the Bowl of Hygeia Award and a sponsor of the dinner for the Philadelphia College of Pharmacy students at the annual APhA convention.
 He served on the 2008 NABP task force on Prescription Drug Labeling.